 SECTION 4.
-The Authority hereby specifically finds and declares that the findings of the Authority set forth in the Loan Agreements are true and correct.
+The Authority hereby specifically finds and declares that the findings of the Authority set forth in the Loan Agreement are true and correct.

 SECTION 5.
-The dated dates, maturity dates (not exceeding 40 years from the respective date of issue), interest rates, manner of determining interest rates, interest payment dates, denominations, forms, registration privileges or requirements, place or places of payment, terms of tender or purchase, terms of redemption, provisions governing transfer and other terms of the Bonds, including provisions for a credit facility and/or a liquidity facility from time to time, shall be as provided in each Bond Indenture, as finally executed.
+The dated dates, maturity dates (not exceeding 40 years from the respective date of issue), interest rates, interest payment dates, denominations, forms, registration privileges or requirements, place or places of payment, terms of tender or purchase, terms of redemption, provisions governing transfer and other terms of the Bonds, including provisions for a credit facility and/or a liquidity facility from time to time, shall be as provided in the Bond Indenture, as finally executed.

 SECTION 6.
-The Underwriter is hereby authorized to distribute one or more Preliminary Official Statements for the Bonds to persons who may be interested in the purchase of such Bonds offered in such issuance, it being understood that, at the discretion of the Underwriter (in consultation with the Borrower), a preliminary official statement may not be used with respect to any series of Bonds.
-The Underwriter is hereby directed to deliver the final official statements (the "Official Statements") to all actual purchasers of such Bonds.
+The Underwriter is hereby authorized to distribute a Preliminary Official Statement for the Bonds to persons who may be interested in the purchase of such Bonds offered in such issuance, it being understood that, at the discretion of the Underwriter (in consultation with the Borrower), a preliminary official statement may not be used with respect to the Bonds.
+The Underwriter is hereby directed to deliver the final official statement (the "Official Statement") to all actual purchasers of such Bonds.